 Hospital patients are routinely discharged to their previous residence, a nursing home, or medical respite beds.
 McKinney Vento funded programs are used as needed and include emergency shelters and some transitional/permanent housing programs when appropriate.
-In addition, the UVM Medical Center has invested significant funds in providing respite beds at Harbor Place (temporary housing for the homeless) which has had successful outcomes for clients.
-UVMMC and Champlain Housing Trust are partners in repurposing the BelAire, a local motel, for medical respite and permanent housing.

 Persons discharged from a mental health treatment or community bed receive state-funded assistance through the Vermont Department of Mental Health (VT DMH) Subsidy & Care Program, VT DMH Housing Contingency Fund and the VT DMH Housing Recovery Fund.
 In addition, state agencies collaborate with the Burlington Housing Authority, and other affordable housing agencies to utilize Section 8 Housing Choice Voucher Programs for tenant-based and project-based rental assistance units funded by the Low-Income Housing Tax Credit Program.
 Patients are routinely discharged to Howard Center transitional or step-down programs such as Second Spring, Meadowview, Next Door Program, and 72 North Winooski group home which are not McKinney Vento funded programs.
 Some persons leaving corrections can go to their previous residence, a transitional housing program for offenders, or to live with family.
 Northern Lights is an 11-bed supportive home for women returning from prison.
 The women's rent is subsidized while in the house (if they qualify), and upon successful completion of the program, they are given a Burlington Housing Authority (BHA) Section 8 housing choice voucher to take into the community.
 Dismas House serves 10 residents.
 Phoenix House RISE houses formerly incarcerated men and in early recovery from substance abuse for 3 to 24 months.